Divy1211/AoE2DE_UGC_Guide/docs/general/xs/programmer.md

 | Division       | `a/b`      |
 | Modulo         | `a%b`      |

-Refer to the `Mathematical Operatiosn` topic under the `XS Scripting: Function Reference` section of this guide for useful mathematical functions.
+Refer to the [Mathematical Operations](../functions/#4-mathematical-operations "Jump to: XS Scripting > Function Reference > Mathematical Operations") section of this guide for useful mathematical functions.

 Note: